How to Submit Your Poetry to Literary Journals

 Poem 1, Poem 2, Poem 3, Poem 4

 March 15, 2014

-Because I have self-diagnosed OCD, I also write down a hard copy version of each submission on a handmade chart in case anything ever happens with my file.
-After a few dozen submissions were sent out, I began to have a hard time figuring out which poems had already been submitted to each journal.
-It took hours to sort through all of my previous submissions to track which poems had gone out to a particular publication.
+Because I'm super organized, I also keep a hard copy version of each submission on a handwritten chart in case anything ever happens to the one on my computer.
+After sending out few dozen submissions, I began to have a hard time figuring out which poems had already been submitted to each journal.
+It took hours to sort through all of my previous submissions and track which poems had gone out to a particular publication.
 So, I made a second chart where I list the name of each journal and the poems I have submitted to each one.
-I alphabetized the journals in a Word Document and add to them with each submission.
+I alphabetized the journals in a Word Document, and I add to them with each submission.
 It sounds like a lot of work, but it’s even more work to figure out which poems to submit every time you want to send out more pieces.

 Keeping track of these things as you go keeps you better organized and more efficient.
 I can also see at a glance how many poems I have submitted to each journal to decide which ones I should try again and which ones just don’t seem to like my work.
 When I see those, I take a break from them, at least until I write some new poems.

 Most journals suggest that you purchase a copy of their journal so that you can see what kind of writing they accept.
 This can be costly, but there are ways around it.
 Some sites post sample poems on their website to give you a feel for their content.
 You can also go to thrift stores and resale shops to buy old copies at a fraction of the cost.
 You can even ask for subscription as a birthday or Christmas gift.

 Don’t expect a response in the event of a decline.
 Some journals receive too many submissions to respond to them all.
 If you don’t hear from them in six months, they probably didn’t accept them.